amazon-archives/wild-rydes-mobile/README.md

 awsmobile publish -c -n -f
 ```

 This will ensure CloudFront is also flushed.
 If in doubt, go to the S3 bucket instead.
-You should now be able to click on the Ride! button and get a sign-up / sign-in button.
+You should now be able to click on the Giddy Up! button and get a sign-up / sign-in button.
 When signed-in, you should see the temporary Ride page.

 ## Lesson 4: Create a Serverless Backend